coinmetrics/bitcoin-zmq-mempool-chain-events/doc/REST-interface.md

 #### Blockheaders
 `GET /rest/headers/<COUNT>/<BLOCK-HASH>.<bin|hex|json>`

-Given a block hash: returns <COUNT> amount of blockheaders in upward direction.
+Given a block hash and headers count: if <COUNT> is positive, returns <COUNT> blockheaders in upward direction (descendants of the block hash). if <COUNT> is negative, returns abs(<COUNT>) blockheaders in downward direction (parents of the block hash).
 Returns empty if the block doesn't exist or it isn't in the active chain.

 #### Blockhash by height